 If you don’t have a food processor: let the butter and cream cheese come to room temperature.
 In a separate bowl, sift together the salt, sugar, and flour.
 Then slowly add the dry mixture to the wet mixture, mixing constantly, until dough holds together and begins to pull away from the sides of the bowl.
 Again, don’t overmix.

 An optional step for those who add nuts: In a skillet, toast the chopped nuts over medium heat until fragrant.
 Be careful not to burn them!

-While the dough chills, put the walnuts, raisins, brown sugar, cinnamon, and salt into a food processor.
-Pulse the mixture repeatedly, until everything is coarsely chopped.
+While the dough chills, put the nuts, raisins, brown sugar, cinnamon, and salt into a food processor.
+Pulse the mixture repeatedly, until everything is coarsely chopped and a thick paste forms.
 Add the butter and continue to pulse until the mixture is finely chopped and still separate (not clumpy).
 Transfer to a bowl and refrigerate.

 Starting along one of the long sides and using the paper to help you, roll up the dough like a carpet.
 Keep it snug, but not too tight or you’ll force the filling out at the seam.
 Pinch the ends to seal.
 Wrap the filled dough in the paper and refrigerate.
 Repeat for the remaining two pieces of dough.
 Refrigerate for 2 to 3 hours.

 Preheat the oven to 350°F.